BenSheridanEdwards/Click_Counter_React/README.md

 **Tech Stack:** *JavaScript, React, Node, CSS, HTML, Jest, Enzyme, Webpack, Babel, CircleCI, Code Climate, Firebase*

+You'll find the app [here](https://click-counter-react.web.app/), use cmd/window + click to open in a new tab.

 ## <a name="user-stories">User Stories</a>

 ```